divyaprakash001/divyaprakash001/README.md

 👋 Hi there!
 I'm a Full Stack Developer with a passion for creating dynamic and user-friendly web applications.
 I specialize in Django and have a solid foundation in both front-end and back-end technologies.

 Skills
-Languages: Python, JavaScript, HTML, CSS
+Languages: Python, JavaScript, HTML, CSS, Java,
-Frameworks: Django, jQuery
+Frameworks: Django, jQuery, ReactJs, Django Rest Framework,
 Styling: Bootstrap, Tailwind CSS
 Databases: MySQL, PostgreSQL
 Deployment: Linode